camlebrun/WeatherWattPredict/objectif.md

 # Project Objective:

+**Problem:** Energy demand is highly variable, depending on a wide range of factors such as weather conditions, time of day, day of the week, season, holidays, and special events.
+This variability makes it difficult to accurately predict future demand, which is essential for effective energy production planning.
+Inaccurate forecasts can lead to shortages or surpluses, resulting in increased operational costs and reduced efficiency.

 Accurately predict future energy demand by integrating predictive models based on meteorological data, historical trends, and other relevant variables.
 The primary goal is to optimize energy production planning, providing reliable and real-time forecasts of energy demand to effectively meet the needs of the electrical grid while minimizing operational costs.

 **Specific Objectives:**